Belarus

 Environment

-Flora crimes in Belarus are generally limited to cases of illegal logging that involve locals who need fuel.
-Perpetrators are often legitimate businesses that fell more trees than is legally allowed.
-Organized crime groups are present only to a limited extent.
-While there are no significant flows out of the country, if any market exists, it is of a small scale with Belarus serving as a source and transit country.
-Meanwhile, there are indications that Belarus acts as a transit for illegal wildlife trafficked from Poland to Russia, and possibly Ukraine.
-Experts have also speculated that animals may have been destined for medicinal markets in Asia.
+Flora crimes in Belarus are generally limited to illegal logging for fuel by local communities.
+These crimes are perpetrated by individuals as well as legitimate businesses that fell more trees than is legally allowed.
+Organized crime groups are only present to a limited extent.
+There are no significant flows out of the country and any market that does exist is small-scale, with Belarus acting as a source and transit country.
+There are indications that Belarus continues to act as a transit country for illegal wildlife trafficking in Europe, specifically for illegal wildlife moving from Poland to Russia.
+Although no estimates of the value of this market are available, it is possible that poaching under the guise of hunting tourism may increase in the coming years as supply chains to China are strengthened.

 Drugs